-This page contains details of and access to a paper on "Contextual Web Accessibility - Maximizing the Benefit of Accessibility Guidelines" which was accepted for the International Cross-Disciplinary Workshop on Web Accessibility.
+This page contains access to a paper on "Contextual Web Accessibility - Maximizing the Benefit of Accessibility Guidelines" which was accepted for the International Cross-Disciplinary Workshop on Web Accessibility.
 This workshop had the theme "Building the Mobile Web: Rediscovering Accessibility?" and was held in Edinburgh on 22-23rd May 2006.

 The paper was presented by David Sloan and Brian Kelly on Tuesday, 23rd May 2006.